kevgoehl/kevgoehl/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm Kevin Göhler!

-I work as a full stack developer for SHD Einzelhandelssoftware.
-I'm based  near Koblenz, Germany.
+I work as a Full-Stack Developer for SHD Einzelhandelssoftware.
+I'm located near Koblenz, Germany.

 In 2017, I started an apprenticeship in software development.
-In this apprenticeship I focused on web development with a focus on e-commerce with Shopware 6.
+In this apprenticeship I focused on web development with a focus on E-Commerce with Shopware 6.

 I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍